 Textual feedback can easily be integrated into electronic documents using track-changes features like those offered in Microsoft Word.
 Once you’ve received your student assignment files, you can annotate those assignments with your suggested changes and comments, save that file, and send it back to your students with your feedback.

 Spoken feedback can also be shared with your students through remote instruction.
-Three free tools below provide you with options for recording spoken feedback and sharing that with your students.
+Four tools below provide you with options for recording spoken feedback and sharing that with your students.

 If certain types of synchronous interaction aren’t available because of increased demand or if internet access limited altogether, you may want to have email distribution lists developed for each of your courses as back-up.
 You can also create a simple phone tree in Microsoft excel.